 Please follow the "Minett Trail" signs, which can be followed either way down the trail.

-This stage of the “Minett Trail” trail starts either at the Rumelange train station or at the Centre de Documentation de la Migration Humaine (CDMH) in Dudelange.
+This stage of the “Minett Trail” trail starts at either the Belvaux-Rédange train station or the train station of Esch-sur-Alzette (ideally in front of the Parc Gaalgebierg "Passerelle" foot bridge).
 Follow the official signposting: The signs show three red arrows on a white background.
 They are signposted "on sight" and may be affixed to streetlights or other posts.

 While in our nature reserves, you can find them as glued or screwed to trees and posts; in some places the waymark is also marked on trees.
 At important junctions you will also find signposts with arrows indicating the direction and information about the distance to specific points, as well as pictograms of points of interest.

 Please note that mountain bikers may meet you at times on the way and that the trail sometimes leads over street crossings in town.
 Therefore, please follow the given signs, do not deviate from the path and pay attention to your surroundings.

 Please remember to wear sturdy shoes and appropriate clothing in case of inclement weather.